SEMNAV: Enhancing Visual Semantic Navigation in Robotics through Semantic Segmentation: Approach

 Our model, \semnav, relies on semantic segmentation to navigate effectively.
 To meet this requirement, we have developed an enhanced semantic segmentation sensor.
 It builds upon the original semantic information available in the HM3D dataset.
 Unlike the default information, our sensor ensures that object categories are consistently assigned unique and uniform labels across all scenes.
-Technically, the creation of these sensors has been automated by designing a mapping process that allows translating the information associated with textures into semantic segmentation labels that are now expanded both intra- and inter-scenes.
-This improvement guarantees that different instances of the same object category receive identical labels within a single scene and across multiple scenes, as illustrated in Figure \ref{fig:datasets}.
+Technically, the creation of this sensor has been automated by designing a mapping process that allows translating the information associated with textures into semantic segmentation labels that are now expanded both intra- and inter-scenes.
+This improvement guarantees that different instances of the same object category receive identical labels within a single scene and across multiple scenes, as illustrated in Figure~\ref{fig:datasets}.
+Using the semantic annotation files (one per scene), it is possible to determine the semantic category associated with each object.
+To generate our sensor, we used these annotations to convert the packed texture information in the 3D model files into semantic segmentation data.
+We assigned a unique global ID and color to each annotation and replaced the original textures with their corresponding semantic segmentation colors across all scenes and rooms.
+After this conversion, we integrated the semantic segmentation sensor into the simulator, allowing any agent to query the simulator for the semantic segmentation of its egocentric view in the rendered 3D environment.